|

 The woods, Lytham Hall, in February 1944.

-certain amount of spruce and larch in places where the soil is suitable.
-The hard-woods most
+pine, with a certain amount of spruce and larch in places where the soil is suitable.
+The

-favoured are sycamore (which takes more kindly to the soil and climate than anything else),
+hard-woods most favoured are sycamore (which takes more kindly to the soil and climate than

-English oak, beech, ash, silver birch, English and witch elm, and in low-lying wet places
+anything else), English oak, beech, ash, silver birch, English and witch elm, and in low-lying

-willows and osiers.
+wet places willows and osiers.
 Latterly the pines have been grouped to give effect in the woods.
-Such of

-the timber as is sold— approximately 2,000 feet per annum— fetches in rough from 9d. to 1s. per
+Such of the timber as is sold— approximately 2,000 feet per annum— fetches in rough from 9d. to

-cubic foot; though the bulk of that felled is used for estate repairs, fencing, &c., and is
+1s. per cubic foot; though the bulk of that felled is used for estate repairs, fencing, &c.,

 employment, including sawyers, carpenters, joiners, masons and painters, under the supervision